-- 74. Ronnie Pagan is a 37-year-old Latino man who lives in Manhattan. - 75.
-Mr. Pagan was unlawfully stopped and searched in a public park on the evening of February 15, 2014, and charged with misdemeanor drug possession, obstruction of governmental administration, and trespass.
-Mr. Pagan spent two days in jail before he was arraigned in Bronx Criminal Court on February 17, 2014.
-From the very beginning of his case, he was determined to seek a trial. - 76.
-In all, Mr. Pagan's case had 18 scheduled court dates, including 16 Trial Dates. - 77.
-On 11 of Mr. Pagan's Trial Dates, both parties were prepared to begin trial, but there were no Trial Parts available. - 78.
-On three Trial Dates, the prosecution stated not ready for trial and requested adjournments. - 79.
-On March 21, 2016, 763 days after his arraignment, Mr. Pagan was unable to deal with the stress of having an open misdemeanor case any longer; he reluctantly accepted an adjournment in contemplation of dismissal in order to bring an end to the case. - 80.
-Mr. Pagan is likely to be arrested and prosecuted in Bronx Criminal Court again.
+- 76. On 11 of Mr. Pagan's Trial Dates, both parties were prepared to begin trial, but there were no Trial Parts available. - 77.
+On three Trial Dates, the prosecution stated not ready for trial and requested adjournments. - 78.
+On March 21, 2016, 763 days after his arraignment, Mr. Pagan was unable to deal with the stress of having an open misdemeanor case any longer; he reluctantly accepted an adjournment in contemplation of dismissal in order to bring an end to the case. - Mr. Pagan is likely to be arrested and prosecuted in Bronx Criminal Court again.